This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Watch a brief video of WorkSafeBC’s history.

-See the latest Implementation Status Report update, detailing our progress on recommendations in the WorkSafeBC Review and Action Plan.
+See the latest reports, detailing our progress on recommendations in the WorkSafeBC Review and Action Plan.

 If you’ve received a T5007 statement and have questions, read our T5007 FAQs for more information.